rimjhimroy/katacoda_test/Bioinformatics_starter/repeat/get_chromosome.md

 In UNIX it is very convenient to get some other information from your files.
 For instance, to count the number of base-pairs you just have to execute `grep -v ">" Seq1.txt | wc | awk '{print $3-$1}'`{{execute}}.
 Do the same for `Seq2.txt`.

+In the *Katacoda Editor*, browse the *Seq1.txt* and *Seq2.txt* files.

 Now let's find out what they are by annotating them!

-* Go to « [http://gydb.org/index.php/Blast], paste the sequence Seq1 (12’390 bp) as query.
+* Copy the content of *Seq1.txt* from Katacoda Editor to your clipboard.
+Go to « [http://gydb.org/index.php/Blast], paste the sequence (12’390 bp) as query.

 * Select “cores” as Database and Blastx as search program, keep search protein domains as all domains.
 Examine occurrences of protein domains INT (Integrase), RT (Reverse transcriptase), RNAseH, GAG and AP.